 In A Nutshell

-Both cleansers and face washes help maintain your skin and clear impurities.
+To sum up the question, “Are cleansers and face wash the same?” the answer is no. Both cleansers and face washes help maintain your skin and clear impurities.
 However, they are not the same.
-The difference between a cleanser and face wash lies in how they work.
-The cleanser is a gentle skin care product that helps remove dirt, grime, oil, and makeup, while a face wash aids in eliminating the dead skin cells, cleaning the pores, and offers deep cleansing.
+The difference between a cleanser and a face wash lies in how they work.
+The cleanser is a gentle skincare product that helps remove dirt, grime, oil, and makeup, while a face wash aids in eliminating dead skin cells, cleaning the pores, and offering deep cleansing.
 You can use a cleanser to clean your skin lightly and a face wash if you need deep cleansing.
 However, it is best not to use a face wash more than twice a day.

 Frequently Asked Questions